scrumtastic/scrumtastic.github.io/scrum_rollout_plan.md

 # SCRUM Rollout Plan
 - Define and communicate the vision of HCA DCP Ingest
 - Define the responisibility of Product Owner and SCRUM Master in our project
+  - Particually round maintaining the _Backlog_
-- Agree a definition of done for our User Stories
+- Agree our _Definition of Done_ for at a _User Story_ level
 - Involve users more to provide a faster feedback loops
-- Add story points to stories before adding to a sprint
+- Add story points to stories before adding to a _Sprint_
-- Hold retrospectives at the end of each Sprint
+- Hold a _Retrospective_ at the end of each _Sprint_
-  - Review the definition of done at each retrospective
+  - Review the definition of done at each _Retrospective_
   - Ask and answer
     - What's going well?
     - What could go better?
     - What puzzles you?
     - What ideas to you have?
-- Continue Daily Standups (everyday)
+- Continue _Daily Standups_ (everyday)
-  - Review the Sprint Backlog at every Daily Standup
+  - Review the _Sprint Backlog_ at every _Daily Standup_
-  - Consider how we can ensure we have daily standups even when there are 4-5pm calls
+  - Consider how we can ensure we have _Daily Standups_ even when there are 4-5pm calls
-- Add a Sprint Review
+- Hold a _Sprint Review_ at the end of each _Sprint_
   - Review the product
     - Determine what to demo on the Ingest call
   - Review the plan
-    - Add items
+    - Add items to the _Backlog_
-    - Reprioritise
+    - Reprioritise the _Backlog_
-    - Adjusting scope of release
+    - Adjusting scope of the release